 Blogging can be massively time-consuming, so it’s important to get maximum return for every post and piece of content you publish.
-SEO friendly blog posts are a great way to increase your Google ranking potential, and therefore the chances of your content being found.
+SEO-friendly blog posts are a great way to increase your Google ranking potential, and therefore the chances of your content being found.
 The ideal blogging scenario is that your posts amass their own traffic and links.
 Find out how to quickly optimize your posts for traffic and conversions with this practical guide.

 “If only there was an infinite amount of time and an infinite amount of blog post ideas in the world…”

 The truth is, you are probably already pushed for time.
 Churning out blog posts, even in a niche you love, is no mean feat.
-By properly optimising your content you up your chances of getting your content in front of the right audience.
+By properly optimizing your content you up your chances of getting your content in front of the right audience.
 Once you have found a receptive audience, traffic and links should come of their own accord- just sit back and let your content do the talking…

 Start with keyword research: it’s time well spent.
 Begin with Google’s keyword suggestions in Adwords, but use tools like Ubersuggest and Keyword Tool as well.
 The key here (excuse the pun) is to find the main keywords that people search for, and then build a list of supplementary keywords and long tail phrases to add relevancy.
 You want natural variants and synonyms as well, so think along the line of keyword themes- building up relevant lists as you go along.
 Once you have your list of keywords (and not before), you are ready to start writing.
 Keyword research is an integral part of the creative process, and never throw any of it away- you never know when it might be useful again.
 This great blog post generator from Hubspot will even give you a handful of post title ideas from a seed keyword.
 Handy.